cloudmesh-community/sp19-516-121/scala.md

 ![A subset of the type hierarchy](images/unified-types-diagram.svg)

+:o: images not properly cited, see notation.md in the book on how to do it

 The top class `Any` has methods like `hashCode`, `isInstanceOf`, `asInstanceOf` , `toString` and the methods for equality (more on the class is availabe at https://www.scala-lang.org/api/2.12.1/scala/Any.html ).
 The class `AnyVal` does not add any methods.
 All value types are derived from `AnyVal`.
 The class `AnyRef` adds some more methods: `wait`, `notify` and `synchronized` and `eq`.
 The method `eq` checks whether two refrences refer to the